jason-riddle/ansible-role-tailscale/README.md

 Apt repository options for tailscale installation.

-    tailscaled_daemon_state: started
+    tailscale_daemon_state: started
-    tailscaled_daemon_enabled: true
+    tailscale_daemon_enabled: true

-Configure the state of the tailscaled deamon.
+Configure the state of the tailscale deamon.

-    tailscale_authorize_daemon: true

-Run the authorize command.

-    tailscale_authorize_key: "tskey-abcdef1234567890"
+    tailscale_skip_up: false

+Skip running tailscale up.

+    tailscale_up_auth_key: ""

 Use the following key when authorizing.

-    tailscale_authorize_timeout: 10
+    tailscale_up_command_timeout: 10

-Timeout to wait for the authorize command to complete.
+Timeout to wait for the up command to complete.

+    tailscale_up_args: []

+A list of additional args to pass to the up command.
+See https://tailscale.com/kb/1080/cli/#up.

 ## Dependencies